franciscoxavier04/pm-BIM/docs/user-guide/work-packages/work-package-relations-hierarchies/README.md

 > [!TIP]
 >
-> If children work packages already exist for the current work package, you can also use the **+Child** button next to the respective section.
+> If children work packages already exist for the current work package, you can also use the **+Child** button in the header of the 'Children' section.

 ![Create child button under work package Relations tab in OpenProject](openproject_user_guide_wp_relations_child_button.png)